Modernising Building Construction in Vietnam

 By Louis Henry Prates Integrated geotechnical workflow Seequent’s vision is to provide a suite of underground solutions that seamlessly integrate into every stage of infrastructure development.
 Starting with field data collection and management with OpenGround, moving on to subsurface characterization and geological modeling with LeapFrog Works, and culminating in advanced Geotechnical Analysis with PLAXIS and […]

-Unlock a Dream Home and Up to USD 40,000 in Savings with Borey Peng Huoth this Chinese New Year!
+Unlock a Dream Home & Up to USD 40,000 in Savings with Borey Peng Huoth this Chinese New Year!

 Last Call Announcement Link As the joyous celebration of the Chinese New Year approaches, Borey Peng Huoth is excited to announce an exclusive offer for homebuyers!
-Customers looking to purchase a new home in January 2025 can use exceptional savings of up to USD 40,000 and delightful lucky charms to usher in prosperity.
-This limited-time […]
+Customers looking to purchase a new home in January 2025 can take advantage of exceptional savings of up to USD 40,000 and delightful lucky charms to usher in prosperity. […]